 Read more in my blog post: How to hand stretch pizza dough.

 a few quick notes

-- I used 280 gram balls of pizza dough to give them as much of a sturdy base as I could.
-I hand stretched the dough about 12-14″ wide.
+- I used 280 gram balls of my basic overnight thin crust pizza dough to give them as much of a sturdy base as I could.
+I hand stretched the dough about 12-14" wide.

 - As always, I bake all my pizzas on a baking steel.
 A baking steel helps replicate the 700°+ degree temperatures of a wood fired pizza oven at home and results in beautiful pizzas that bake in less than 7 minutes.
 You can get similar results with a baking stone, but they don't get as hot, are harder to clean, and will likely require a longer baking time.

 - Don't go overboard with the honey.
 A wide zig zag in one direction and a wide zig zag in the other direction is more than enough.
 If you overdo it, the honey overpowers the rest of the flavors.

 Yep!
 See my guide to hand stretching pizza dough which includes tips for using store-bought dough.

 Sure!
 You can do whatever you want.
 I'd consider using a vegetarian meat replacement, or maybe even finishing the pizza with a finely grated smoked cheese (liked smoked gouda or gruyere) to make up for losing the smoky-salty flavors of the charcuterie.